 This new approach to online games gives players more control over the outcome (their winnings).
 And it has proven very popular among younger generations as they would rather bet more in a game where their win depends on their skill than in a game where luck is the determining factor.

 Is complete gamification the future of online gambling?

 The global online gambling and betting market revenue is on a constant rise, with expectations to reach the one-trillion-dollar mark in the next few years.

 With Millennials and Gen Z becoming the main target demographics, we see changes in customer preference, as these younger generations of entertainment gamblers want more interactivity as they play.
-Innovation driven by technology, gamification and personalized customer experiences for players are becoming the key differentiators for winning over players’ loyalty.
+Innovation driven by technology, gamification, and personalized customer experiences for players are becoming the key differentiators for winning over players’ loyalty.

-As gamification has helped introduce the excitement of online gambling to a whole new audience, a new generation on online casino games is taking over the market.
+As gamification has helped introduce the excitement of online gambling to a whole new audience, a new generation of online casino games is taking over the market.
 The future of online gaming looks bright though, with technology-powered innovations and more advances in online casinos driving the gamification business model.